TanGentleman/TanTan/README.md

 * = Any manipulation of the text can go here.

+Sample Workflow 2:
+1. Call the TT Chatbot.
+2. Type codex
+3. Paste any ugly functions into codex_prompt.txt
+4. Get a cleaned up response that also saves to codex_response.txt.

-At the moment, this is super rough, not user friendly, and tricky to troubleshoot new features.
+At the moment, this is rough, not particularly user friendly, and tricky to troubleshoot new features.
 I want to fix this, but thought it'd be neat if all the functions could be reorganized by the chatbot itself.
 Creating comments and optimizing for clarity of each function's role will be the assigned task.
-Over time, most of the core code should get cleaned up by davinci if a suitable workflow can be made.
-An example would be starting the chatbot, typing `codex`, pasting some functions into codex_prompt.txt, and getting a good response that also saves to codex_response.txt.
+Over time, most of the core code should get cleaned up by davinci if a suitable workflow can be made, such as Sample Workflow 2 up above.

 # Getting this onto your computer (MacOS only):
 1. Go the the github page > Code > Download Zip